phillipian/upload-automation/README.md

   - Use these fields: 'Headline'
   - New fields: 'Link' (explicit link to Google doc), 'Upload?' ('yes'/'no'; whether article is ready for upload), 'Featured?' (whether article is featured), and 'ImageDir' (image directory within the digital folder)
   - Photo: 'Caption', 'Photographer' (for credit), 'ImageDir' (should match ImageDir from writing section)
-- Add BOF and EOF markers in article doc
+- Add BOF and EOF markers in article doc (‘BOFCXLII’, ‘EOFCXLII’) (the doc must be the final version of the article)
 - Run the script: python upload_script.py --url URL
 - Check and publsih all posts (the script will make them drafts)
 - Upload editorial and multilingual manually
 ### Jobs
 - [ ] Jeffrey - create/assign authors for all past articles (preserving compatability for current mechanisms), add multiple author functionality, create compatability with the old phillipian.net with custom field plug-in for authors.
 - [ ] Alex - make a docker image with everything needed for easier running, try uploading on the **real** website (configging etc)
-- [ ] Sarah - end to end testing, generate complete budget
+- [ ] Sarah - end to end testing, generate complete budget, output message for spreads saying to upload photos manually
 ### To Do
 - [ ] Change config file to access real website
 ### Project Workflow